pdidev/pdi/plugins/flowvr/README.md

 \subsubsection component_node component

-For now only available component is `module`, but this can be expanded to `filter` and `synchronizer` in the future.
+For now, only available component is `module` and this is a default value, but this can be expanded to `filter` and `synchronizer` in the future.
 Configuration example:

 ```yaml